arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingVMImagingWithCapture/HOL.md

 <a name="Ex3Task2" />
 #### Task 2: Creating an Endpoint to Allow Traffic to the Virtual Machine ####

-1. Open the Windows Azure Portal from https://manage.windowsazure.com and click **Virtual Machines**.
+1. Open the Microsoft Azure Portal from https://manage.windowsazure.com and click **Virtual Machines**.

 2. Click on the **customizedvm1** Virtual Machine to open its **Dashboard** and then click **Endpoints**.